-Management The bank has various committees in place at the management level to oversee its day-to-day operational matters and take decisions to implement the strategy outlined for it by the board.
-Mr Zafar Masud has been appointed as President and CEO.
+Management The bank has a lean organizational structure with experienced senior management heading each function and/or unit and relevant segregation of duties in place.
+Mr. Zafar Masud is the President and CEO of the Bank.
 He has been associated with reputed international and domestic banks during his career.
 The senior management consists of seasoned bankers having diversified experience.
+The bank has various committees in place at the management level to oversee its day-to-day operational matters and take decisions to implement the strategy outlined for it by the board.
+The committee, responsible for overseeing the operational matters of the bank, including human resources, different lines of business, compliance, and administration, meets fortnightly to review these areas.
+A comprehensive IT security policy has been put in place along with risk mitigation protocols.
 The bank has successfully implemented an internationally renowned Oracle-based core banking system 'Flexcube' and all branches have been migrated to the new CBS.
-Risk Management Division (RMD), headed by Chief Risk Officer (CRO) - Mr. Arsalan Muhammad Iqbal manages different facets of risk including credit, market, operational, liquidity, reputation and country risk.
+The Risk Management Division (RMD), headed by Chief Risk Officer (CRO) - Mr. Arsalan Muhammad Iqbal manages different facets of risk including credit, market, operational, liquidity, reputation, and country risk.
+Heads of Credit Risk Units - Corporate, Commercial, Consumer, Special Assets Management (SAM), and Agri - report to the head of credit risk, while heads of Operational, Market, and Risk Policy report directly to the CRO.